What is JEB?

 How do I identify if a foal has JEB?

 This genetic mutation results in the defective production of a skin protein that holds the skin to the body.
 The foals are typically born alive and well, but soon develop patches of hair and skin loss over points of wear.
 These patches soon become larger and encompass large areas of the foal’s body.
-Hoof attachment is also dependent on this protein and with its absence leads to the loss of the hoof wall.
-The foal dies or is euthanized for severe infection and discomfort at 3 to 8 days of age.
-The foals also have another important feature and that is the front teeth are in at birth with many oral ulcers also present.
+Hoof attachment is also dependent on this protein and with its absence, leads to the loss of the hoof wall.
+The foal generally dies or is euthanized due to severe infection and discomfort at 3 to 8 days of age.
+JEB foals also have their front teeth at birth, coupled with oral ulcers.

-How does the genetics work with this genetic mutation?
+How do genetics work in regards to this mutation?

-There are three types of genetic animals with this disease:
+There are three possible genetic outcomes involving this mutation:

-- Carrier horses-these horses carry the genetic mutation and it is the breeding of two carrier
+- Carriers: these horses carry the genetic mutation and it is the breeding of two carrier

 - 25% Non-carrier offspring (N/N)